 Enormous progress has been made since the two Summits towards building the people-centered, inclusive, development-oriented information society called for in the WSIS Declaration of Principles.
 The number of people around the world empowered by ICT has increased dramatically accelerating social and economic growth, sustainable development promoting freedom of expression, increasing accountability and transparency in the society, creating new business opportunities, facilitating trade and serving as a platform for cultural exchange amongst others.
 Further media has become increasingly accessible and interactive.

-The main achievement of the current implementation process of the WSIS is the interest itself of so many actors and institutions, national, regional and international, on the initiative of jointly shaping the information society and making them aware of the challenges that this process entails.
+The main achievement of the current implementation process of the WSIS is the interest itself of so many actors and institutions, national, regional and international, on the initiative of jointly shaping the information and inclusive Knowledge Societies and making all stakeholders aware of the challenges that this process entails.

-We note that the WSIS Action lines have helped in constituting a sound framework for realizing the goal of a globally interconnected Information Society.
+We note that the WSIS Action lines have helped in constituting a sound framework for realizing the goal of a globally interconnected Information and inclusive Knowledge Societies.

-We recognize that this implementation framework based on the WSIS Action Lines have facilitated in drawing attention to the role that ICTs can play a crucial in realizing development goals and have played a key role in poverty reduction.
+We recognize that this implementation framework based on the WSIS Action Lines have facilitated in drawing attention to the role that ICTs can play in realizing development goals and that they have played a key role in poverty reduction.

 We commend the WSIS Process for reinforcing the strategic role of multi-stakeholderism that has led to strengthened engagement of governments, private sector, civil society and international organizations to work together in order to accomplish some of the objectives reflected in the Geneva Plan of Action.

-We recognize that the WSIS Action Lines have helped raise awareness within the international community about the challenges many communities continue to face to realize the benefits of the Information Society.
+We recognize that the WSIS Action Lines have helped raise awareness within the international community about the challenges many communities continue to face to realize the benefits of the Information and inclusive Knowledge Societies.

 We acknowledge the significant efforts made towards the development of a global digital economy, in particular through considerable upgrading and strengthening of the legislative frameworks.